Devlore: Device Interrupt Protection for Confidential VMs: Potential Solution

-In addition to pure interrupts, the devices can use two other types of event notification mechanisms.
-These mechanisms either only poll memory-mapped regions or use interrupts in conjunction with memory-mapped region reads.
-In either case, the interrupt handler reads or checks MMIO memory, which, if left unprotected, makes the VM vulnerable to the interrupt attacks from~\cref{ssec:interrupt-attacks}.
+Our analysis of the device drivers in the Linux kernel shows that in addition to pure interrupts, the devices use two other types of event notification mechanisms: (1) only poll memory-mapped regions, or (2) use interrupts in conjunction with memory-mapped region reads.
+In both these cases, the interrupt handler reads or checks isolated MMIO memory before processing the interrupt.
+This isolated MMIO memory is not accessible to the malicious hypervisor.
+Therefore, if the drivers check some state in the device MMIO memory before processing the interrupts, it can prevent the interrupt attacks from~\cref{ssec:interrupt-attacks}.

-\paragraph{Polling.} Some devices write to their own memory when an event occurs.
-This device memory is mapped into the processor's physical address space.
-On the processor, the device driver or a user-space process continuously reads the memory-mapped region and waits for a specific value.
-Devices drivers that expect the events to occur frequently (e.g., network drivers built for high throughput) typically use polling.
-In these cases, the core polling continuously does not waste a lot of cycles.
-The hypervisor can compromise such devices if the memory-mapped regions that the driver reads is unprotected.

-\paragraph{Interrupts Followed by Memory Read.} For some devices, the drivers execute an MMIO register read in the interrupt handler to guard against spurious interrupts i.e., interrupts that might have misfired due to an inconsistent state in the device or the processor~\cite{arm-spurious-interrupts}.
-For example, the Arm Mali GPU driver's interrupt handler performs an MMIO read to check the interrupt status.
-If the check fails, the handler does not process the interrupt and simply returns.

-In this case, the hypervisor can inject arbitrary interrupts to trigger this handler.
-However, if the hypervisor cannot compromise this register, the injected interrupt cannot trick the device driver into processing the interrupt, thus stopping the attack.